Rambler frontman will preview tomorrow night's game with No. 3 Wichita State

 Longtime prep coach to become varsity boys coach at Fenwick High School

-An eight-year head coaching veteran, Porter Moser is in his second season as the head coach at Loyola University Chicago.
-A native of Naperville, Ill., and a graduate of Benet Academy, Moser most recently served as the associate head coach at Saint Louis University under legendary head coach Rick Majerus.
+Entering his fourth season at the helm, Porter Moser has the Loyola University Chicago men's basketball program positioned to make a move up the standings as it enters its second season in the Missouri Valley Conference.
+A native of Naperville, Ill., and a graduate of Benet Academy, Moser most recently served as the associate head coach at Saint Louis University under the late, great head coach Rick Majerus.
 Known as a tireless recruiter and a master game tactician, Moser has coached numerous all-conference players in his coaching career.

-A firm believer in building a program and not a team, Moser, in his first season at Loyola, made great strides in laying a foundation for future success.
-Last season, the undermanned Ramblers suffered 11 losses by 10 points or less, including eight by seven points or less.
-Moser used his recruiting acumen to land a well-thought-of crop, that includes Nick Osborne, Jeff "Keke" White, Matt O'Leary, Devon Turk, Jeremy King, Tanner Williams, Kody Williams and Loyola's first Chicago Public League player since 2004, Milton Doyle, for the 2012-13 season.
+A firm believer in building a program and not a team, Moser, in his first season at Loyola, made huge strides in laying a foundation for future success.
+In 2011-12, the undermanned Ramblers suffered 11 losses by 10 points or less, including eight by seven points or less.
+Moser used his recruiting acumen to land a well-thought-of crop that includes Nick Osborne, Jeff White, Matt O'Leary, Devon Turk, Jeremy King, and Tanner Williams, Loyola's first Chicago Public League player since 2008, Milton Doyle.

 However, Averkamp wasn't the only Rambler to thrive under Moser's leadership, as Walt Gibler registered personal-best averages of 12.4 points and 5.8 rebounds per contest.
 He wrapped up his career as one of the most prolific scorers and rebounders ever to don the Maroon and Gold, and became the 18th player in Loyola annals to total 1,000 points and 500 boards, before signing a professional contract in August to play in Germany.